logzio/synthetic-scripting/README.md

 4. After set all values and define code of test what you want to run.
    You can you can click `Test locally` if everything works you will see metrics from one your test.
-   For Deploy your lambda function you can click `Deploy to the cloud`.
-You will see a status of all steps what is running behind. if Everything is good you need to see
+   To deploy the Lambda function, click `Deploy to the cloud`.
+You will see status of all the steps running in the background.
+The following message appears when the checks are completed:

 ![UI final screen](assets/final.png)